folio-org/mod-data-import/README.md

 This user is granted [many of the same permissions](/src/main/resources/permissions.txt) as the module for the `/data-import/uploadDefinitions/{uploadDefinitionId}/processFiles` endpoint.
 This enables this user to complete any import-related tasks across compatible modules.

+> [!NOTE]
+> Optional processing permissions (acquisitions-units, orders, etc.) should go in a file `permissions-optional.txt` in addition to the other `permissions.txt`.
+Optional permissions will be checked against the user submitting import jobs.

 ## Interaction with Kafka